shadowstepxda/oosnativecallrecordingenabler/README.md

 ### v5.3
 - Updated the script to make the infinite loop run asynchronously to resolve conflicts some users reported (credits to @Zackptg5 for the suggestion)

+### v5.4
+- Reverted changes made in v5.2 and v5.3 as most of the users preferred and had no issues with v5.1

 ## Links
 * [GitHub](https://github.com/Magisk-Modules-Repo/OOSNativeCallRecordingEnabler)
 * [Support](https://forum.xda-developers.com/oneplus-5/themes/app-enable-call-recording-boot-t3634292)